tishana/note-app/README.md

 --------------------------------------------
 ## Challenges During this Project

-My original goal for Note App API was to make this a fullstack application with a front end portion in Backbone.js.
-I've never worked with Backbone.js and this  proved to be a huge hurdle.
+My original goal for Note App API was to make this a fullstack application.
+Since I would like to teach myself other frontend applications, I decided to keep the frontend and backend separate, using the backend as an API for any frontend.

-In the end, all front end frameworks intend to do the same thing, display your data.
-However, learning THIS framework took some serious brain gymnastics, and I lost a lot of valuable time due to a trivial mistake: BACKBONE IS NOT ES6 COMPATIBLE!

-After figuring this out, I had to start all over because I was constantly scrapping what I thought was bad code.
+I decided to use Node, Express, and Mongoose because I was already familiar with them.
+I like the ease of use in creating RESTful routes with Express.
+I also like the ease of creating simple data models with Mongoose, and I want to explore creating more complex models.

 I decided to build a frontend application with React, which you can view [here](https://github.com/tishana/jot-app).

-This experience has taught me a lot about learning on my own.
-I wasn't able to get any instructor assistance due to the nature of this project, but I feel more  confident that I can teach myself anything.

 --------------------------------------------
 ## Future Plans for Note App API: